BalaAnbalagan/SAP-on-Azure-using-Terraform/README.md

 # SAP-on-Azure-Using-Terraform
-Templated to create SAP VMs on Azure Using Terraform
+Templates to create SAP Landscape on Azure Using Terraform